bcap/statsd-install/README.md

 This is a automated installation of graphite (with whisper and carbon) + statsd using puppet on ubuntu 12.04

+How
+---

+To run this installation just:

+* clone the project:

+		git clone https://github.com/bcap/statsd-install.git && cd statsd-install

+* install vagrant if not installed or get a release at the [vagrant site](http://vagrantup.com/):

+		gems install vagrant

+* run the vm

+		vagrant up

+* access [localhost:8080](http://localhost:8080) for the graphs

+* push data directly into carbon/graphite by `localhost:2003`.
+Example:

+		# set a metric called test.somemetic to value 100
+		echo "test.somemetric 100 `date +%s`" | nc localhost 2003

+* push data directly into statsd by `localhost:8125`.
+Example:

+		# increase the test counter by 10
+		echo -n "test:10|c" | nc -u localhost 8125

 Why
 ---